Sohamm2208/Google_Stock_Price_Prediction_LSTM/README.md

 ## Overview

-This project aims to predict Google's stock prices using a Recurrent Neural Network (RNN) built with LSTM (Long Short-Term Memory) layers.
+This project aims to predict Google's stock prices using a LSTM (Long Short-Term Memory) network.
 The model is trained on historical stock price data and attempts to forecast future prices, providing a visualization of both the real and predicted stock prices.

 ## Project Structure